scruffynerf/Stable-model-manager/README.md

+WIP!!
+Created 90% with copilot, may be broken, may be very bloated, but it mostly functons.

 # Stable Diffusion Model Sorter & Deduplicator

 A comprehensive Python pipeline for organizing, deduplicating, and managing stable diffusion model files with intelligent metadata handling and advanced version detection.